Skip to content

 Tips

-2. Force rebuild when needed: Use lien index --force after config changes
+2. Force rebuild when needed: Use lien index --force if results seem stale

 3. Check status first: Use lien status to verify index state